Haripriya9851/MBTA-On-Time-Prediction-Accuracy-Analysis/README.md

 - The MBTA wants to improve their On-Time prediction model to provide accurate predictions to improve operational efficiency and ridership.

 # Objective of the Analysis:
-- To Recommend significant factors to add in MBTA on-time prediction model to improve it’s accuracy thereby improving their ridership and operational efficiency.
+- To provide recommendations on significant factors to include in MBTA on-time prediction model for improved accuracy based on statistical tests and Feature selection methods.

 # Methodology:
 ## The analysis was done in several steps leveraging R Programming: